NickCiliak/slightly-theme/readme.txt

 == Changelog ==

+= 1.0.9 - January 22 2018 =
+* Fixed a number of translation and escaping issues.
+* Added copyright to readme and credit for flexboxgrid.css

 = 1.0.8 - January 14 2018 =
 * Mobile menu will close when focus moves past last nav item.